Lyme Disease Treatment Options: What Works and Why It Varies

 Can Lyme disease be treated successfully?

 Yes.
 Many patients recover with appropriate treatment, especially when Lyme disease is diagnosed early.
-Others may require longer or more individualized approaches depending on disease stage, co-infection presence, and clinical response to initial therapy.
+Others may require more individualized approaches depending on disease stage and response.

 Why do Lyme disease treatment options vary?